K-S-K/CV/README.md

 - .NET development for Linux-based platforms, including:
 - - Scientific applications with a lot of calculations;
 - - Monolith and distributed architecture with HTTP communications;
-- - Applications that can work on the developer machine, also in the local Docker network, also on a distributed hardware architecture;
+- - Applications that can work on the developer machine, also in the local Docker network, and also on a distributed hardware architecture;
 - - Applications for lightweight hardware platforms to communicate with equipment (Raspberry PI, I2C devices communications)
 - FreeRTOS development for Raspberry Pi Pico platforms:
 - - Development of the hardware level abstractions (I2C-connected DIsplay, Rotary Encoder);